BetweenWalls/PD2-Singleplayer/README.md

 ### [Download](https://github.com/BetweenWalls/PD2-Singleplayer/archive/main.zip)

-The item pack has *not* been updated for s6, but the "testing" [modpack](https://github.com/BetweenWalls/PD2-Singleplayer#modpacks) can be used to reroll items with updated stats for the current season.
+The item pack has been updated for season 7.

 ## Setup Guide
 The singleplayer [PlugY mod](http://plugy.free.fr/) adds stash pages for all the items, fixes ubers, and allows unlimited skill/stat resets as well as several other optional features.
 A copy of PlugY v14.03 is included in the files.